kaberikram/aetherial/README.md

 - **Search & Filter**: Easily find dreams by keywords, emotions, or dates.
 - **Responsive Design**: Works on both desktop and mobile devices.
 - **Settings**: Manage your dream journal data with export and reset options.
+- **Multilingual Support**: Available in English and Bahasa Melayu.
+- **User Authentication**: Create an account to track your dream journaling progress.
+- **Gamification**: Level up as you record more dreams, encouraging consistent journaling.

 ## Technologies Used